mwasdex/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints all possible combinations of single-digit numbers.
 # 100-print_comb3.c
 Write a program that prints all possible different combinations of two digits.
+# 101-print_comb4.c
+Write a program that prints all possible different combinations of three digits.